biblius/hextacy/README.md

 The service has a single field that is completely generic, however in the impl block we bind it to the contract.

-The `#[contract]` attribute macro will create a `ServiceContract` trait with signatures from the impl block and will implement the trait for the struct.
-This is done so that the api remains consistent because some components could potentially be swappable.
-Therefore, the macro should only be used when creating one-of components and is solely here to prevent writing the same items twice and to make the component easily mockable.
-When using multiple adapters that can be injected into the service, a proper trait should be written out.

-The contract provides an api that serves as a layer of abstraction such that we now do not care what goes in the `repository` field so long as it implements `RepositoryContract`.
-This helps with the generic bounds in the upcoming component and makes testing the services a breeze!

-Now we have to define our component and is when we enter the esoteric realms of rust generics:
+Now we have to define the service component and is when we enter the esoteric realms of rust generics:

 - **components.rs**